open-telemetry/opentelemetry-log-collection/operator/builtin/input/file/design.md

+# File Matching

+The operator searches the file system for files that meet the following requirements:
+1. The file's path matches one or more patterns specified in the `include` setting.
+2. The file's path does not match any pattern specified in the `exclude` setting.

+The set of files that satisfy these requirements are known in this document as "matched files".
+Similarly, the effective matching algorithm that identifies this set of files is referred to colloquially as the operator's "matching pattern".

 # Fingerprints

 Files are identified and tracked using fingerprints.
 A fingerprint is the first `N` bytes of the file, with the default for `N` being `1000`.

 ### Fingerprint Growth

-When a file is smaller than `N` bytes, the fingerprint is the length of the file.
+When a file is smaller than `N` bytes, the fingerprint is the entire contents of the file.
 A fingerprint that is less than `N` bytes will be compared to other fingerprints using a prefix check.
 As the file grows, its fingerprint will be updated, until it reaches the full size of `N`.

 ### Deduplication of Files